Jonah Falcon

-Jonah Adam (Cardeli) Falcon (born July 29, 1970) is an American actor and television presenter.
-He came to international attention in 1999 because of his claim that he has the largest penis in the world, which he claims is 13.5 in long when erect; Falcon has not authorized or permitted independent verification of this figure.
+Jonah Adam Cardeli Falcon (born July 29, 1970) is an American personality who came to international attention in 1999 because of his claim that he has the largest penis in the world, which he claims is 13.5 in long when erect; Falcon has not authorized or permitted independent verification of this figure.
+In the years since Falcon's original fame, there are more credible contenders for the unofficial title of "world's biggest penis": Matt Barr (whose 14.4 in is the current world record largest penis to be medically verified) and Roberto Cabrera (though the latter was shown to be largely foreskin).

 Early life

 Jonah Adam Julio Cardeli Falcon was born at Greenpoint Hospital in Brooklyn to Cecilia Cardeli, an accountant's clerk, and Joe Falcon, a sailor who died two years after Falcon's birth.
 Falcon has at times claimed that his biological father was porn star John Holmes, who was famous for the size of his penis.
 Falcon has claimed to have documentation proving this lineage, but family members have dismissed this claim and he has failed to produce any evidence.